ELIQ: A Label-Free Framework for Quality Assessment of Evolving AI-Generated Images

 In this work, we propose \textbf{ELIQ}, a \textit{\textbf{\underline{L}}abel-free Framework for \textbf{\underline{Q}}uality Assessment of \textbf{\underline{E}}volving AI-generated \textbf{\underline{I}}mages}.
 Our key idea is to replace absolute MOS supervision with automatically constructed relative comparisons that can be periodically refreshed under perceptual drift.
 ELIQ targets two model-agnostic dimensions of AIGC quality: visual quality and prompt-image alignment.
 By generating high-quality positives and aspect-aware negative pairs that cover both conventional low-level distortions and AIGC-specific failure modes, ELIQ provides supervision independent of any fixed perceptual scale.
 Based on this supervision, we fine-tune a pretrained multimodal model into a quality-aware critic, and then train a lightweight scoring module with gated visual-alignment representations and a Quality Query Transformer to predict visual and alignment quality scores.

 Experiments on multiple AIGC and UGC benchmarks show that our method consistently outperforms existing unsupervised and label-free approaches and substantially narrows the gap with supervised baselines.
 Moreover, ELIQ generalizes seamlessly from AIGC to UGC without architectural modification, providing a scalable alternative to MOS-dependent evaluation and enabling more sustainable quality assessment under evolving generative models.
-It also generalizes from AIGC to UGC without architecture changes, offering a scalable alternative to MOS-dependent evaluation.

 Our main contributions are threefold: \begin{itemize} \item We introduce \textbf{ELIQ}, a label-free framework for quality assessment of evolving AI-generated images, which decouples supervision from fixed MOS scales and remains effective as generative models and perceptual standards evolve.